sssolid/workflows/image_processing/README.md

 - Docker and Docker Compose
 - Network storage access for input/output directories
 - FileMaker database with ODBC/JDBC access
+- At least 8GB RAM (for ML processing)

 ### Installation